EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-1/index.md

 ![](./images/2.jpg)
 ![](./images/3.jpg)

-I had a local machine shop inspect it as a precautionary measure and they said the block was still usable and only needed a bore due to out of round cylinders.
+I brought the block to a local machinist and they said the block was still usable and only needed a bore due to out of round cylinders.
 I consider myself lucky that none of the metal bits banging around down there damaged the cylinder walls.

 # Setting Goals and Making Sure a B20V is a Good Choice